-- small handful semi-sweet chocolate chips (Ghirardelli or Enjoy Life mini chips)
+- ¼ cup semi-sweet chocolate chips (Ghirardelli or Enjoy Life mini chips)

-In a medium size bowl, mash bananas fairly smooth, a few small chunks is ok.
-Add oats and cinnamon, mix well.
+Mix: In a medium size bowl, mash bananas to a fairly smooth consistency (a few small chunks is ok).
+Add oats and mix well.
 Add in chocolate chips, mix again.
 If the mixture is really wet, add a few tablespoons of oats (see notes).

-Bake in oven for 15 – 20 minutes.
+Bake: Place in oven, on the center rack, and bake for 15 – 20 minutes.
 If you make your scoops dome shaped and on the larger side, bake for 20 – 25 minutes.
 Remove from oven, let cool a few minutes before eating.
-Store leftovers loosely covered and eat within a day or two.

 The riper the banana, the sweeter your end result will be.
 I’ve used rolled oats (like you see here) and quick oats, both with great success.
 Also, I’ve had batches come out looking lighter than what you see here, usually when using quick oats, so your coloring may vary.
 They may also darken a bit overnight due to the banana.